-Unlike the rubs used for grilling, the ones we often use for barbecue contain quite a bit of sugar.
-Do not confuse the two; if you use a rub for grilling that is really a rub for cooking foods over low heat with wood smoke, in other words barbecue, your food will burn because of all the sugar.
+Unlike the spice mixes used for grilling, the ones we often use for barbecue contain quite a bit of sugar.
+Do not confuse the two; if you use a rub for grilling that is really intended for cooking foods over low heat with wood smoke, in other words barbecue, your food will burn because of all the sugar.

-On the other hand, a rub for grilling may work very well for barbecue.
+On the other hand, a spice blend used for grilling may work very well for barbecue.
 You don't have to use sugar.
 But if you like a little "sweet" in your "sweet and spicy", this recipe is perfect for you.

 The salt and sugar help pull the flavors of the herbs and spices into the meat.
 They also dry the surface of the meat, slightly, so the herbs and spices can form a nice crust.